2. Get your documents

 Question & AnswerHow do I sponsor my spouse or partner if they’re living outside Canada?

-Your checklist will say which documents you need to include with your application.
-For example, you need to include:
+There is a checklist for each type of sponsorship application that says which documents you need to include with your application.
+For example, you usually need to include:

 - proof of your status in Canada as a or citizen